With infertility in both men and women on the rise, there has been an influx of infertility treatment centers and IVF clinics all over the country.

-- Is the centre equipped with the latest state-of-the-art lab and equipment?
+- Is the center equipped with the latest state-of-the-art lab and equipment?

 - Does the clinic perform oocyte freezing and embryo freezing?
 If yes, do they follow the conventional slow-freezing method or the new Vitrification method?

-- Are there provisions to provide psychological counselling if required?
+- Are there provisions to provide psychological counseling if required?

 - What is the estimated cost of your treatment plan and what will it include?

-- Is the clinic known to provide personalised patient care?
+- Is the clinic known to provide personalized patient care?